Firecracker Developer Setup¶

 Private Repo Access¶

-Private Git authentication is handled via shed-extensions SSH agent forwarding.
+Private Git authentication is handled via the SSH agent forwarding extension.
 For Git configuration inside the VM (e.g., .gitconfig), use shed sync to push it as a dotfile rather than mounting single files as credentials.

 5. Start the Server¶